Atromitos F.C.

-In recent years, Atromitos has established itself as one of the most competitive and strong clubs in Greece.
+In the past few years, Atromitos has established itself as one of the most competitive and strong clubs in Greece.
 They were runners-up of the Greek Cup in 2011 and 2012 and have had breakthrough runs in the league, finishing 4th in 2011–12, 3rd in 2012–13, 4th in 2013–14 and 4th as well in 2014–15 and 2018–19.
 Their best performance in the league has been third place, which they have achieved in the 1928 and 2013 seasons of the Greek Championship.

 History

 Early years

 Atromitos was officially founded on 31 May 1923 when Kalomvounis, Petos, Glykofridis, Stathopoulos, Synodinos, Rigopoulos, Stamatopoulos, and other students living in Victoria Square, (which was then called Kyriakou Square) decided to form a football team.
 That same year, Vaggelis Stamatis, a mathematics teacher and member of the Panhellenic football league, joined Atromitos' administration board – because of his prominence in pre-war Greek football history, Stamatis' involvement increased the new team's stature in Athenian football.